-A link is provided to a user-contributed python script, which contains functions to search, plot, and display source information contained in the xls and csv files.
+A link is provided to a user-contributed python script, which contains functions to search, plot, and display source information contained in the list of ongoing observations.
 Instructions on how to run the script are provided in the script header.
 The script is made available on an "as-is" basis for convenience and is not supported by the ALMA Regional Centers (ARCs).